 Recommended spacing for trees is 8’ between plants with 8’ between rows or 10’ between plants with 6’ between rows (700 trees per acre).
 Spacing for shrubs is 4’ between plants with 8’ between rows (1400 shrubs per acre) or 5’ between plants with 10’ between rows (900 shrubs per acre).

-For no additional cost, contact your DNR District Forester for additional questions.
+For no additional cost, contact your DNR District Forester with additional questions.

 EXTRA CARE PRODUCES HARDY SEEDLINGS

 Top pruning: We top prune certain seedlings to maintain a balance between above ground shoots and the available root system.
 This practice helps the seedlings concentrate energy at the root level which increases the survival rate.
 It also aids in packaging, allowing the bags to be sealed well so the roots stay moist.